Want to Know about YOUR Social Security Opportunities?

 My work helps real people make informed decisions about their Social Security benefits: married people and divorced people; widows and widowers; spouses who are the same age and spouses who are years apart; people who “don’t need” Social Security and people who depend on it to make ends meet; people who are eligible for the maximum retirement benefits Social Security has to offer, as well as stay-at-home moms and “house spouses” who don’t have enough Social Security “credits” to qualify for benefits on their own work records.

-My process is simple: I gather relevant information about you and your spouse, or former spouses and either answer your most pressing questions or deliver an analysis illustrating the most promising options available to you.
-I typically encourage clients to share my work with a skilled financial planner so that your Social Security claiming decisions can be made within the larger context of your overall retirement financial situation.
+My process is simple: I gather relevant information about you and your spouse, or former spouses; learn a little bit about your financial needs and goals in retirement; and put together a comprehensive analysis illustrating the most promising options available to you.
+I then encourage you to share my work with your financial advisor so that your Social Security claiming decisions can be made in the larger context of your overall retirement income and survivorship planning.

 [1] Social Security Claiming: Trends and Business Cycle Effects by Owen Haaga and Richard W. Johnson (Published by the Center for Retirement Research at Boston College, April 2012)